Meet the Creciendo Juntos Team

 Carolina was born and raised in Mexico City and moved to Virginia at the age of 15 years old.
 She attended University of Lynchburg where she obtained her Bachelor’s Degree in Marketing and French Language Studies.
 She is currently working as the Operations Coordinator at the Community Investment Collaborative, a non-profit organization dedicated to empowering small businesses for big change.
 She is currently leading a Spanish Speaking Business Circle as part of an initiative to work more with Latino business owners to help them grow and realize their business ideas.
 Carolina enjoys spending time with her family, friends, traveling and trying new recipes.

-Rose E. Gonzales
+Rose E. Gonzalez

 Miembro de la Junta

 Dr. R. Emily Gonzalez is an Associate Professor in the University of Virginia School of Medicine Department of Pediatrics.
 As a pediatric psychologist, she provides assessment and intervention services for the Division of Pediatric Hematology and Oncology and for the Division of Neurodevelopmental and Behavioral Pediatrics.
 Her clinical research interests are in the areas of global health, culturally informed assessment, and social and resiliency determinants of psychological health and developmental trauma.
 She is currently most involved in a cognition and fluoride study based in Rajasthan, India (https://uva.theopenscholar.com/ground-water/about).
 Her local and national community service is devoted to Latinx community activism, advocacy, and immigration policy consultation for Latinx children and their families.